 December Babies Save Money on Dental Care

 Going to the dentist may not be as much of a drag for December babies, because they’re more likely to be dentists themselves.
-At least, that’s what census analysis out of the UK Office for National Statistics seemed to indicate.
-While it was a British study, the average salary of for dentists in the U.S. is $147,922.
-Hopefully, it applies across the pond where the teeth are stereotypically less work.
+At least, that’s what census analysis out of the UK Office for National Statistics seems to indicate.
+Although it was a British study, the average salary of dentists in the U.S. is $147,922.
+So hopefully the findings apply across the pond, where the teeth are stereotypically less work.

 December Babies Aren’t Weird About Their Birthdays

 Research shows that the worst birthday out of all 365 days is December 16th, compared to the best birthday on July 28th.
-The survey was conducted by the flower company Interflora and not exactly scientific, but underscores in underrated personality train people born in December possess: Not giving a shit about their birthdays.
+The survey was conducted by the flower company Interflora and is not exactly scientific but underscores an underrated personality trait people with a December birthday possess: Not giving a sh*t about their birthdays.
 Even if it may be an adaptive trait developed over many mediocre birthdays, it’s a good quality to have.
 If it’s never your party, you don’t have anything to cry about.

 This article was originally published on